JYC-ncku/Humid-Air-Simulation-on-GPU/HLL_2D_Euler/README.md

 This program is a Finite Volume Method (FVM) solver for 2D Euler equations.

-This program extends the 1D domain to a 2D domain, still solving it with an Rusanov solver.
+This program extends the 1D domain to a 2D domain, still solving it with an HLL solver.
 To validate the results, I ran two test cases.
 Theoretically, the two results must be identical, and the final simulated data matched our expectations perfectly.